AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 1. Double-click the JBoss for AEM Forms on JEE and stop the service.
 1. On the **Log On** tab, select **This Account**, browse for the user account you created, and enter the password for the account.
 1. In the MMC, open **Local Security Settings** and select **Local Policies** &gt; **User Rights Assignment**.
-1. Assign the following rights to the user account that the forms server is running under:
+1. Assign the following rights to the user account that the Forms Server is running under:

     * Deny log on through Terminal Services
     * Deny log on locally